top of page

 What Becomes Visible Is a Familiar Tension

-The daily whirlwind and priorities keep leadership focused on what’s in front of them - the problems to solve, the teams to support, the processes to fix, and customer issues to resolve.
+The daily whirlwind and priorities of operations keep leadership focused on what’s in front of them - the problems to solve, the teams to support, the processes to fix, and customer issues to resolve.
 The organization keeps moving forward, and leadership continues to ask if the strategic investments and activities are achieving the intended results.

-Then four things tend to follow:
+Four things tend to follow:

-Operational demands crowd out strategic focus
+• Operational demands crowd out strategic focus

-Tactical problem-solving takes over meetings that were meant to focus on strategy
+• Tactical problem-solving takes over meetings that were meant to focus on strategy

 The organization becomes very good at managing today but struggles to manage where it is trying to go.